How To Use Ayurveda To Balance Your Hormones In A Way You Can Actually Stick To

 In short, the West seeks to rebalance our hormones externally to promote well-being, but often addressing the symptom is a short-term fix, which may lead to further complications.
 As Mathew points out, "In the modern world, we are currently experiencing a lot of hormone dependency issues as it leaves less room for our system to learn and rebalance.
 Introducing a synthetic hormone might be a requirement in certain medical conditions, but it destroys the delicate feedback mechanism that helps the balance of hormones within our body."
 On the other hand, the Ayurvedic philosophy is a manual on how to assess ourselves holistically, how to look after ourselves properly, and how to troubleshoot if something goes wrong, thereby directly sorting the imbalances that lead to hormonal issues that often arise from leading a life out of balance.
 Mathew summarizes, "Since the effect of the opposing hormones are not ignored in Ayurvedic treatment methods, the body learns from the recovery process."

 So what can we do for ourselves?
-The first point of call is to rethink our attitude and lifestyle, coming back to nature: following the circadian rhythm of the Earth for restorative sleep, eating, breathing, and moving mindfully, while reducing excessive stimuli and hormone-disrupting blue light during the evenings and getting adequate daylight during the day.
+The first point of call is to rethink our attitude and lifestyle, coming back to nature: following the circadian rhythm4 of the Earth for restorative sleep, eating, breathing, and moving mindfully, while reducing excessive stimuli and hormone-disrupting blue light during the evenings and getting adequate daylight during the day.
 Then we need to look at what, how, and when we eat, as this has a huge bearing on our well-being and affects our agni, or digestive fire.
-Kindling our digestive fire is perhaps one of the most valuable things you can do to feel at your best, as we know how important the gut microbiome is for overall health.
+Kindling our digestive fire is perhaps one of the most valuable things you can do to feel at your best, as we know how important the gut microbiome5 is for overall health.
 In practice, this also means privileging well-cooked foods made with fresh, local, seasonal, responsibly sourced ingredients and getting familiar with the combinations that can upset your stomach (e.g., dairy with fruit—I detail these combinations in my book East by West).